vl4ds/Documentation/ref-docs/zigbee-ref.rst

 .. _zigbee_ref:

-Zigbee Reference
+ZigBee Reference
 ================

-The Zigbee object contains many shorthands and conveniences for developing Zigbee device type handlers.
+The ZigBee library contains many shorthands and conveniences for developing ZigBee device type handlers.

-Zigbee devices have fingerprints that define what the device is when it joins a Zigbee network.
+ZigBee devices have fingerprints that define what the device is when it joins a ZigBee network.
 Currently you define the expected fingerprint for a device in the device type handler metadata block as part of the definition.
 An example would look like this:

 .. code-block:: groovy